 The Company will from time to time issue flow-through common shares to finance a significant portion of its exploration program.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of qualifying resource expenditures to investors.
 On issuance, the Company bifurcates the flow-through share into i) a flow-through share premium, equal to the estimated premium, if any, investors pay for the flow-through feature, which is recognized as a liability, and ii) share capital.
-Upon expenses being incurred, the Company derecognizes the liability and recognizes a deferred tax liability for the amount of tax reduction renounced to the shareholders.
-The premium is recognized as other income and the related deferred tax is recognized as a tax provision.
+Upon expenses being incurred, the Company derecognizes this liability and recognizes this premium as other income, offsetting any deferred expense associated with the Company's expenditure of the flow-through proceeds.